 Financial institutions are exploring the efficiencies and security of the blockchain platform and discovering its potential in bringing the underbanked into a new banking sector.

-Don Tapscott, Founder of Global Solution Networks, and co-Author Alex Tapscott, discuss their recently published book “Blockchain Revolution.”
-They offered a broad overview of blockchain, and what we see in the year ahead.
-2016 was arguably the most important year for the tech and GSN governance may be a critical component to the next generation of the Internet.
+Don Tapscott, Founder of GSN, and co-Author Alex Tapscott, discuss their new book “Blockchain Revolution,” a broad overview of blockchain, and what they see in the year ahead.
+GSN governance may be a critical component to the next generation of the Internet.

 An update to a 35-year plan for conservation of the Great Barrier reef was sent to UNESCO at the same time the NAIF has given conditional approval for funding of a railroad to serve construction of a giant coal mine.